 Abbreviations: M, male; F, female; 15D, the total score of the 15 dimensions quality of life questionnaire; IBDQ, the total score of the inflammatory bowel disease quality of life questionnaire.

-TABLE 2 The number and percentage (in brackets) of patients who relapsed during the follow up and of those who stayed in remission through the follow up, divided according to the donor of the transplant and the placebo group.
+TABLE 2 The number and percentage (in brackets) of patients who relapsed during the follow-up and of those who stayed in remission through the follow-up, divided according to the transplant donor and the placebo group.